My Solo Trip to Hot Springs, Arkansas – the natural state – was an adventure!

 What an adventure I had: Ziplining, Garvan Woodland Gardens, Bathhouse, wine, shopping, eating great food, hiking trails, driving down some beautiful paths, and horse riding – this is my way of taking care of myself!
 One of the best things in life is taking care of yourself.

 That’s it, my trip to Hot Springs, Arkansas, will be solo ….again!!
-Next time I go, I’ll be sure to visit Lake Catherine State Park, Lake Ouachita, and Lake Hamilton, as I hear these are some of the best places to go where the views are spectacular.
+Next time I go, I’ll be sure to visit Lake Catherine State Park, Lake Ouachita, and Lake Hamilton, as I hear these are some of the best places to go with spectacular views.